The Effects of Drinking While Pregnant

 While using the technology tools above, teachers can take note of what adaptations help their students with FAS and which do not.

-Information on Fetal Alcohol Syndrome for Special Education Teachers
+This post is part of the series: Information on Fetal Alcohol Syndrome for Special Education Teachers

 Exposure to alcohol in utero can result in fetal alcohol syndrome, which can cause several problems, such as learning disorders, language delays, behavioral issues and delayed development.
 Special education teachers can find information on fetal alcohol syndrome to help students in their classroom.